rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  whether it's politics,
  activism,
  movies,
- or Bitcoin.
+ or Bitcoin --
-None of these will fulfill your very human need for purpose, let alone answer the fundamental questions of life.
+ none of these will fulfill your very human need for purpose, let alone answer the fundamental questions of life.